No new schools: St. Louis legislators pass moratorium

 Sonnier said “in the most recent annual performance score, there’s not even a 2% difference in performance” between charter schools and traditional public schools in the city.

-She also laid out the ad-hoc commission’s ideas for the creation of a citywide educational plan, so that the moratorium can end.
-First, the group will go through a community engagement process involving surveying, canvassing, and listening sessions for “two to three months.”
+She also laid out the ad-hoc commission’s ideas for creating a citywide educational plan to end the moratorium.
+First, the group will undergo a community engagement process involving surveying, canvassing, and listening sessions for “two to three months,” Sonnier said.
 Then, they plan to lay out a framework to create equitable education in St. Louis and bring all students to a place where they can learn to their greatest potential.

-The ad-hoc commission will be holding their first meeting on Oct.
-25 at 6:00 p.m.
-St. Louis Public Schools stakeholders, representatives Missouri Public Charter Schools Association, and representatives from bodies such as the St. Louis Development Corporation, the office of the comptroller, and the mayor’s office will all be invited to participate.

 Alderman Bill Stephens, Ward 12, supported the moratorium resolution.

-“This resolution seeks only to staunch a hemorrhage — we are hemorrhaging students and resources in schools, and we are looking for how to best bandage it.
-This resolution is a call for … a citywide plan, and both a long term and immediate solution.”
+“This resolution seeks only to staunch a hemorrhage,” he said.
+“We are hemorrhaging students and resources in schools, and we are looking for how to best bandage it.”

 (0) comments